This user has not added any information to their profile yet.

 I set up this optical company with my husband after we graduated as optometrists from university.
 My father was a very well-known and respected optometrist in Bristol and I used to help him out when I was growing up.
 When he retired my husband and I took over his business and set up Bebbington (my maiden name) & Perkins.
 Being my own boss meant I was able to adapt working life to fit in with the needs of raising a young family and make quick decisions for the benefit of the business.

-I set up Specsavers in 1980 and today, with other board members, I assist in running a large global optical retail company which also makes glasses, contact lenses and hearing aids and looks after eye health.
+I set up Specsavers in 1984 and today, with other board members, I assist in running a large global optical retail company which also sells glasses, contact lenses and hearing aids and looks after eye health.
 It was always my mission to transform the optical industry and make fashionable eyewear affordable for everyone.

 Having built up a successful optical business in the West Country with my husband Doug, we sold up in 1980 and moved to Guernsey to be close to my retired and elderly parents.